 Today is our flip-flop day.
 So we began with math rotations.

-Following lunch and indoor recess, the students continued working independently while I met with more groups.
+Following lunch and outdoor recess, the students continued their independent work while I met with more groups.

 - ► 2017 (178)